Emiliano Sala news: Part of seat cushions from missing plane found on beach in France | Goal.com

 Initial search and rescue efforts had spanned three days without finding any trace of the plane, before the authorities opted to call a halt to their scanning of the area.

-Britain's Air Accidents Investigation Branch have since released this statement on Wednesday regarding this new information: "Since we opened our safety investigation on Tuesday 23 January, we have been gathering evidence such as flight, aircraft and personnel records, and have been analysing radar data and air traffic tapes.
+Britain's Air Accidents Investigation Branch released a statement on Wednesday regarding the latest information: "Since we opened our safety investigation on Tuesday 23 January, we have been gathering evidence such as flight, aircraft and personnel records, and have been analysing radar data and air traffic tapes.
 We have been working closely with other international authorities and have kept the families of those involved updated on our progress.

 "On the morning of Monday 28 January, we were advised by the Bureau d’Enquêtes & d’Analyses (BEA), the French safety investigation authority, that part of a seat cushion had been found on a beach near Surtainville on the Cotentin Peninsula.
 A second cushion was found in the same area later that day.